-The Oakwood Independent School District Unlimited Tax School Building Bonds, Series 2021 (the "Bonds") mature on August 15 in each of the years 2027 through 2041, inclusive.
+The Oakwood Independent School District Unlimited Tax School Building Bonds, Series 2021 (the "Bonds") are issued in part as serial bonds maturing on August 15 in each of the years 2027 through 2039, inclusive, and in part as Term Bonds (defined herein) maturing on August 15, 2041.
 The Bonds are being issued in the principal amounts and mature on the dates set forth on page ii hereof.
 The Bonds bear interest from the Date of Delivery (identified below), at the rates per annum set forth on page ii hereof, which interest is payable each February 15 and August 15, commencing February 15, 2022, until maturity or prior redemption.
 See "THE BONDS-General Description" herein.